-Trump Quotes Pat Buchanan in Immigration Tweet
+Trump Quotes Pat Buchanan In Immigration Tweet

 Politifact, in fact-checking the Trump speech on Tuesday that’s quoted in the tweet, had called the numbers quoted by Trump misleading, by double-counting charges and convictions and by also including convictions from past years.
 In addition, the majority of arrests by ICE take place away from the border.

-Buchanan, who had a long career as a television pundit after his White House stints, ran a primary challenge against President George.
-H.W.
-Bush in 1992, and ran in the Republican primaries again in 1996, winning the New Hampshire primary but ultimately losing the nomination to Bob Dole.
+Buchanan, who had a long career as a television pundit after his White House stints, ran a primary challenge against President George H.W.
+Bush in 1992, and ran in the Republican primaries again in 1996, winning the New Hampshire primary, but ultimately losing the nomination to Bob Dole.

 Buchanan left the Republican Party and ran as a Reform Party candidate in 2000, a campaign best known for the “butterfly ballot” causing many confused voters to accidentally vote for him.
 Ironically, Trump himself briefly considered running for president in 2000, also as a candidate in the now-defunct Reform Party.